Tuesday, May 31

 Facts about Candyland (Candy Land):

 1. Candyland is one of the games that helped make Milton Bradley famous.
-Candyland is currently made by Hasbro.
+Hasbro currently makes it.

-2. Adam Sandler was going to star in a film based on the Candyland game.
-It was going to be a live action film.
-The movie has not been made due to legal reasons.
+2. Adam Sandler was going to star in a live-action film based on the Candyland game.
+However, the movie was not made for legal reasons.

-3. Candyland (Candy Land) is one of the top selling board games each year.
-An average of one million units are sold each year.
-More than fifty million board games have been sold since its release.
+3. Candyland (Candy Land) is one of the top-selling board games each year.
+An average of one million units are sold each year, and more than fifty million board games have been sold since its release.

-5. There are over 20 different theme version of Candyland.
+5. There are over 20 different theme versions of Candyland.

 • Candyland Giant edition